akveo/nebular/docs/articles/auth-token.md

 }
 ```

-6) Lastly, let's grad a `user` variable and put it in the template to show the user info.
+Lastly, let's grab a `user` variable and put it in the template to show the user info.
 The `nb-user` component is a great fit for this:

 ```typescript